Hertford Heath

-Hertford Heath is a village and civil parish near the county town of Hertford in Hertfordshire, England.
-The population at the 2011 Census was 2,672.
+Hertford Heath is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 1.5 miles south-east of the county town of Hertford, which is also its post town.
+At the 2021 census the parish had a population of 2,831.

 Geography

 It is located on a heath above the River Lea valley, on its south side.
 Almost all of the village is 90 metres (300 feet) above sea level, with most of the surrounding fields being arable farm land, or cattle and horse grazing.

 History

 Hertford Heath was once a settlement of the Catuvellauni tribe, before Julius Caesar invaded in 54 BC.

 The original hamlet of Hertford Heath was the southern part of the modern village along London Road, and was in the parish of Great Amwell.
 A separate village and parish called Little Amwell was centred on a village green a short distance to the north of Hertford Heath.
 During the twentieth century the urban areas of the two villages merged and the combined village became known generally as Hertford Heath.

 In 1956 builders laying concrete for the garages in Trinity Road, came across a Belgic grave from about the 40–50 AD period, early Iron Age pottery was discovered and remnants are available to view in the British Museum.

 More extensive historical facts can be found here extrapolated from a note written by Esme Nix of Rush Green (an area nestled in the corner of Downfield Road, Hoe Lane, Gallows Hill and the A10, giving the service station and A10 junction its name.)